pyodide/pyodide/docs/usage/wasm-constraints.md

 [`src/tests/python_tests.txt`](https://github.com/pyodide/pyodide/blob/main/src/tests/python_tests.txt)
 or via [patches](https://github.com/pyodide/pyodide/tree/main/cpython/patches).

+### Optional modules

+The following stdlib modules are included by default, however they can be excluded with `loadPyodide({..., allStdLib = false })`.
+Individual modules can then be loaded as necessary using {any}`pyodide.loadPackage`,

+ - distutils
+ - test: it is an exception to the above, since it is excluded by default.

 ### Removed modules

 The following modules are removed from the standard library to reduce download size and